okta/okta-mobile-swift/README.md

 The below code snippets will help you understand how to use this library.

-Once you initialize an `IDXClient`, you can call methods to make requests to the Okta IDX API.
+Once you initialize an `InteractionCodeFlow`, you can call methods to make requests to the Okta IDX API.
 Please see the [configuration reference](#configuration-reference) section for more details.

 ### Create the flow